velin-svg/playground/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU General Public License.
 See the [LICENSE](LICENSE) file for details.

 ## Author